WHAT IS CBD?

-Though they share the same source plant family (cannabis), there is a huge difference between CBD and THC -- both in the effect they have and they way they chemically interact with your body.
-Until recently, CBD was somewhat stigmatized and not taken seriously as a potential medically therapeutic agent due to its chemical proximity to THC (the chemical that creates an intoxicating “high”) Let’s set the record straight once and for all
+Though they share the same source plant family (cannabis), there is a huge difference between CBD and THC -- both in the effect they have, as well as the way they chemically interact with your body.
+Until recently, CBD was somewhat stigmatized and not taken seriously as a potential medically therapeutic agent due to its chemical proximity to THC (the chemical that creates an intoxicating “high”).
+Now that those barriers are coming down, CBD is finally being scientifically explored in full for the first time.
+When it comes to CBD vs. THC, let’s set the record straight once and for all.

 - Indirect agonist of cannabinoids